Well, I don’t know about you, but these last few months have been pretty challenging.

 All of the tools in my emotional first aid kit are unique (read: wicked quirky) and super, almost inexplicably effective for me.

-These are some tools you can pull out when it seems like everything’s going wrong and your standard self-care routines just aren’t cutting it for you anymore.
+These are some tools you can pull out when it seems like everything’s going wrong and your standard self care routines just aren’t cutting it for you anymore.
 An emotional first aid kit is an ongoing practice of self-awareness and self-care, supporting you in recognizing what you need, and getting curious and creative about how you can meet your needs through life’s many ups and downs.

 For the purposes of today’s exercise, I’m going to walk you through the four areas for which we want to develop tools, and invite you to identify 2-3 creative interventions for each area.
-This will be the foundation of your own ever-evolving emotional first aid kit.
+This will the foundation of your own ever-evolving emotional first aid kit.

 Body: Feel, Nourish, and Soothe